Author: Tom D. S.

 Shared hosting can provide a cheap hosting option to Australian users by using the powerful resources of a modern server and using it to serve multiple clients.
 This is much like how, in an apartment building with 10 units, each unit is fed electricity, water, and cable by tributaries branching from a single, main line.
 In addition to that, if a water line breaks, the landlord takes care of the problem for you.
 The premise of shared hosting is just the same; you share a server with other websites, and you trust the server administrator to take care of all major malfunctions.
 Each website on the server is allotted a certain amount of processing power, storage space, and internet bandwidth for the operation and well-being of your site.
 The server administrator keeps your operating system and related software up to date, so you don’t have to concern yourself with it.

-When it comes to looking for an affordable option for hosting your website, cheap hosting can always be found through a shared hosting provider.
+When it comes to looking for an affordable option for hosting your website, cheap hosting can always be found through a shared hosting provider (even though some australian hosts like Digital Pacific are a bit more expensive).
 Unless you plan to have extensive, custom application development or expect an exceedingly high flow of traffic, the limited space and bandwidth you are allowed through shared hosting will likely never become a problem.

 Why Cheap Web Hosting?